 The parlor, or drawing room, with its original carved mantel and door cornices, was the finest room in the house.
 It was the center of entertaining and the receiving area for important guests.
 In this room, Senator Miller may have learned of both his political victories and his defeat, and George Macculloch’s many heirs heard the reading of his will.

 The family’s love of music can be seen in this room.
-On display are an American harp dating to 1847, an American rosewood square grand piano dating to 1840, and an American music stand belonging to women pictured in the framed photograph by the door: Katherine Wise Miller and her daughters Dolly and Charlotte.
+On display are an American harp dating to 1847, an American rosewood square grand piano dating to 1840, and an American music stand belonging to Katherine Wise Miller with her daughters Dolly and Charlotte.

 Please touch the carvings on the fireplace mantle.
 They date to 1812, when the Center Hall was added.
 Please take care to not bump into the corner of the mantle.
 How does the decoration feel?